BMW M3: Body styles

 The first body style to be introduced was the coupé, which was previewed at the 2007 Geneva Motor Show and introduced in production form at the 2007 Frankfurt Motor Show on 12 September.
 The coupé version uses a carbon fibre roof to reduce weight and lower the centre of gravity.
 In 2010, the coupé and convertible versions received a minor facelift, which included revised LED tail-lights and minor interior trim pieces but it did not get the updated headlights from the regular series.

 The E93 convertible version was introduced shortly after the coupé and uses a power retractable hardtop.
 The leather seats in the convertible version are treated with a coating to reflect sunlight, in order to reduce their tendency to become uncomfortably hot with the top down.

 A saloon version was introduced in 2008 and was the second (along with the E36) M3 by generation to be produced in a 4-door body style.
 The saloon has the same drivetrain and similar external styling as the coupé, however the lack of a carbon fibre roof contributes to a weight increase of 22 lb compared to an identically equipped coupé.

 The official kerb weights for the 2008 European-specification models (with manual transmission) are 1580 kg for the coupé, 1605 kg for the saloon and 1810 kg for the convertible.

 M Performance Parts

 M Performance Parts were made for the sixth generation M3.
-These include black kidney grilles, M rims, an M Performance exhaust that reduces the weight by 9 kg, carbon fibre mirrors, spoilers and splitter, a handbrake, steel pedals, a sport steering wheel, black side trim and alcantara leather steering wheel button trim.
+These include black kidney grilles, M wheels, an M Performance exhaust that reduces the weight by 9 kg, carbon fibre mirrors, spoilers and splitter, a handbrake, steel pedals, a sport steering wheel, black side trim and alcantara leather steering wheel button trim, M stripes decal.